prebid/Prebid.js/modules/haloRtdProvider.md

 world’s most influential retailers, lifestyle publishers, content creators, athletes and artists.

-The Halo real-time data module for Prebid.org has been created for publishers so that they can maximize the power of their first-party audiences and contextual data.
+The Halo real-time data module in Prebid has been built so that publishers can maximize the power of their first-party audiences and contextual data.
 This module provides both an integrated cookieless Halo identity with real-time contextual and audience segmentation solution that seamlessly and easily integrates into your existing Prebid deployment.

 Users, devices, content, cohorts and other features are identified and utilized to augment every bid request with targeted, 1st party data-derived segments